floss1138/dxMagic/README.md

 # dxMagic
-Proof of concept DXF and DXX file parser to extract attribute meta-data
+Proof of concept DXF and DXX file parser to extract attribute meta-data.
+This is intented to run on an Ubuntu server instance.

 dxMagic is a proof of concept attempt to take dxx output from AutoKAD LT/ProgKAD and turn it into an ATTOUT formatted text file.
 This provides similar results to the ATTOUT function available in the full version of AutoKAD but using the `ATTEXT` function instead of `ATTOUT`.
 With little modification it is possible to extend dxx parsing to entier ASCII dxf files.
 In the case of a dxf file, all the attribute data from both model and paper space is extracted.  dx_extract makes it possible to extract attribute data directly from the drawing file without the need to open it in a CAD package.  `ATTIN` functionality is similary provided by merging attribute data back into the .dxf using dx_insert.